jonnonz1/nz-statute-book/acts/public/1908/incorporated-societies-act-1908.md

 [Repealed]

 ### 36 Regulations
-The Governor-General may, by Order in Council, make such regulations as he or she deems necessary for carrying into full effect the provisions of this Act.
+(1) The Governor-General may, by Order in Council, make such regulations as he or she deems necessary for carrying into full effect the provisions of this Act.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Schedule 1 — Application for incorporation